 You don’t have to stand for this kind of treatment.
 Our insurance claim lawyers have decades of experience holding commercial property insurance companies to the terms of their policies, and we can help your business re-open as quickly as possible.

 Your commercial property is not just a building—it’s also the source of your livelihood.
 The longer it is closed for repairs, the more money you lose.
 Because of this, commercial insurance policies offer riders the ability to cover these potential losses beyond the cost of repairs.
 At Williams Law, P.A., we are well-versed in the various kinds of coverage you might have and will fight to get you the total value of your claim.

 Property Damage Claims

-You know it’s bad, but you don’t know exactly how much it will cost to repair everything that has been damaged in the storm, fire, or another event.
+You know it’s terrible, but you don’t know how much it will cost to repair everything damaged in a storm, fire, or other event.
 That’s where we come in.
-Experts we will bring in to assess the damage include structural engineers, geologists, building contractors, geotechnical engineers, public adjusters, and more.
+Experts we will bring to assess the damage include structural engineers, geologists, building contractors, geotechnical engineers, public adjusters, and more.
 Our team will determine how much your insurance claim is worth before you spend a single dime.
 We have represented commercial clients in the following kinds of property damage claims:

 - Hurricane damage